argonne-lcf/GettingStarted/AI_ML/LLM_Inference/README.md

 * The data type to use (defaults to `bfloat16`)
 * The maximum number of output tokens (defaults to 128).
 This parameter can impact performance significantly and may need to be adjusted depending on the expected length of the LLM response.
 * The prompt batch size (defaults to 1).
 Increasing the batch size can improve overall inference throughput (requests per second) depending on the available memory for the KV cache pool.
-* The number of inference engines per node to launch (defaults to as many as can fit based on TP size and number of GPUs on the node).
+* The number of inference engines per node to launch (defaults to as many as can fit based on TP size and number of GPUs on the node) if desired.
 * The number of `PrivateVLLMInference` actors in each `ActorPool` (defaults to 4).
-Increasing this parameters helps the workflow scale to many nodes since it creates a tree-like fan-out to distribute the prompts to the various engines.
+Increasing this parameters helps the workflow scale to a large number of nodes since it creates a tree-like fan-out to distribute the prompts to the various engines.
 * File containing the prompts to be used for inference (defaults to [prompts.jsonl](./utils/prompts.jsonl)).
 The script is set up to weak scale the workflow by replicating the prompts for as many inference engines requested.